FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 **Example(s)**

 - _Attributional process.
-Represents gate-to-gate data, use and end-of-life is dependent on how the product is used._
+Use and end-of-life is excluded as it is dependent on how the product is used._
 - _Consequential process_

 ### **Modeling constants** (_Mandatory_)